peterPgk/pes/PROJECT.md

 **This is important, because otherwise we will destroy our real database!!**

-I set it up two different type of connections there, one using in_memory `sqlite` database (commented one), other will use `mysql` real test database.
+I set it up two different type of connections there, one using in_memory `sqlite` database (the commented one), other will use `mysql` real test database.

 In mysql approach, we need to create new database named `pes_test` (or change name in `.env` file).
 And depending of current